 Dish #2: Spicy Sprouted Lentils

-- about 3 cups of sprouted lentils
+- about 3 cups sprouted lentils (see above for instructions)

 - 1/4 cup olive oil

 - 1 teaspoon cumin

 - lemon juice (about 1 teaspoon, or more if you prefer)

 Steam sprouted lentils until al dente.
 Pour into a bowl.
 Over medium high heat, add olive oil to a skillet.
 Toss in garlic.
 When garlic begins to sizzle, add cumin and coriander.
 Stir for about 30 seconds.

 Take off heat and drizzle over your waiting lentils.
 Add lemon juice.
 Stir.
 Season with salt and pepper.

 My latest (Mediterranean!) variation of this dish includes oven-roasted (or sun-dried) tomatoes, kalamata olives, and feta cheese.
 I also think it would be lovely to add sauteed chopped spinach or swiss chard.

 - homemade tortillas (such as sourdough or grain-free cassava flour)